 Employees are our most valuable asset.
-24,065 of our employees work professionally throughout 2017 to realize our goal to transform ourselves to become digital telecommunication company and at the same time, to accelarate the development of the digital economy of Indonesia.
+24,065 of our employees work professionally throughout 2017 to realize our goal to transform ourselves to became digital telecommunication Company and at the same time, to accelerate the development of the digital economy of Indonesia.
 In line with that, we continue to build the digital competence and digital culture of our employees.
 This is our commitment to Indonesia today and in the future.